 On the surface, it’s easy to see why European income investors like this stock.
-Its dividend policy is to pay out around half of net income by way of cash distributions, with the per-share amount at least equal to the previous year’s level.
+Its dividend policy is to pay out around half of net income by way of cash distributions, with the per-share amount being at least equal to the previous year’s level.
 Or put another way, it aims to offer stable and increasing dividend income.
 Moreover, its dividend has regularly yielded in excess of 4.5%.
-Suffice to say, that compares very favourably to Euro-denominated corporate bond yields.
+It goes without saying, that compares very favourably to Euro-denominated corporate bond yields.
 So, you get reliable income with a fat yield to boot.
 What’s not to like?

 Before COVID-19, the answer to that last question was probably very little.
 At circa €161.50 per share, Allianz stock has roughly doubled in price over the past decade.
 It has paid out a further €67 or so per share by way of cash dividends in that timeframe.
 I make that equivalent to average annual returns of circa 11%, not including the effect of reinvesting said dividends along the way.

 Speaking of COVID-19, you might expect it to cause a huge amount of problems for the insurance industry.
 I mean, certain areas just seem obvious.
 Think travel insurance, to use just one example.
 I imagine business insurance faces similar problems.
 That said, certain areas look much more stable.
 Car insurance seems a good example of that.
 With many countries in lockdown, car travel has fallen off a cliff.
 Fewer cars on the road means that accidents and insurance claims should drop as well.
 For that reason, some firms are even offering refunds to policyholders.